 Hypocrite: a person who claims or pretends to have certain beliefs about what is right but who behaves in a way that disagrees with those beliefs ~ (Merriam-Webster Dictionary).

 Leah is the kind of woman we all want to have in our lives.
-She’s fun to be with, easy to talk to, and fiercely compassionate.
-If you’ve got a problem or just need some tenderness and friendship, Leah is your go-to girl.
+She’s fun, easy to talk to, and fiercely compassionate.
+If you’ve got a problem or need some tenderness and friendship, Leah is your go-to girl.

 When her mother fell ill, Leah moved her into her home and rearranged her whole life to support her mother’s healing.
 She said it was an “honor” to support her mother.
 Leah made her home a sanctuary filled with light, flowers, music, and inspiration.
 She worked a little less, grew vegetables in her garden, and made fresh elixirs and tonics for her mother.

 This summer, Leah learned that she has an auto-immune disorder.
 While not life-threatening, it causes her significant pain and debilitating exhaustion.
-To manage it and reduce its occurrence requires a serious commitment to extreme self-care.
+Managing it and reducing its occurrence requires a serious commitment to extreme self-care.
 She must eat certain foods, avoid others, get 8–10 hours of sleep, exercise daily, take supplements, see a specialist, and work less.